The next generation of primary care nurses

 Workforce shortages in the general practitioner workforce, rising patient expectations and an increase in the numbers of elderly and chronic disease patients combined put increasing pressures on the delivery of effective primary care.

-Following a successful pilot program in 2015-2016, Primary & Community Care Services has been offering the Transition to Primary Health Care Nursing program for the more efficient delivery of primary care.
+Following a successful pilot program in 2015-2016, Primary & Community Care Services has been offering the Primary Care Nurse Transition Program for the more efficient delivery of primary care.

-The Transition to Primary Health Care Nursing program is designed to reduce pressure on GPs by introducing a new generation of registered nurses directly into the general practice environment.
+The Primary Care Nurse Transition Program is designed to reduce pressure on GPs by introducing a new generation of registered nurses directly into the general practice environment.
 The employment of nurses in the general practice can result in benefits for patient care, preventative activities and job satisfaction.

 The program offers many benefits to GPs including: